Discernment of spirits: Orthodox views

-Divine help and demonic "help"
+Divine help becomes demonic

-When someone prays to God, his prayer is executed and he receives "help", but at this moment, he feels pride, that is a sign of demonic origin of this "help".
+When someone prays to God, his prayer is executed and he receives help, but at this moment, he feels pride, that is a sign of demonic origin of this help.
 Barsanuphius says: "when you have been praying and feel that your prayer has been heard, if indeed you are elated, it is clear that yon have neither prayed according to God nor have you received the help of God, but rather the feeling that worked in you was from the demons so that your heart might be elated.
 For whenever assistance comes from God, the soul is never elated; instead, it is always humbled.
 The soul will be amazed at how the great mercy of God condescends to show mercy on sinners, who are unworthy and who always irritate him.
 And that soul offers exceeding thanks to his glorious and ineffable goodness; for he has not handed us what accords with our sins, but rather, in his great forbearance, he shows long-suffering and mercy.
 And so the soul is no longer elated, but [only trembles] and gives glory."